 Gastroparesis is a medical condition that causes a delay in the emptying of the stomach.
-It occurs because the normal movement of the stomach muscles, which serves to push food through the digestive tract, does not work correctly or slows down.
+It occurs because the normal movement of the stomach muscles does not work correctly or slows down.

 Symptoms of gastroparesis include:

 Medical professionals may have difficulty distinguishing and diagnosing gastroparesis, in part because gastroparesis symptoms overlap with many other digestive conditions.

 The causes of gastroparesis are often linked to underlying medical conditions, including diabetes or lupus, or certain medical procedures, such as bariatric surgery.
 However, according to a

 Several treatments are available, although a doctor will most often recommend dietary changes as the first option for those with gastroparesis.

 Dietary changes are the primary treatment for gastroparesis.
 Doctors may recommend a person cut down on high-fat and high-fiber foods while prioritizing nutrient-dense and easily digestible items.

 Other changes which can help to ease symptoms of gastroparesis include:

 - avoiding lying down during and after meals